jamesgopsill/gtr-client/README.md

 pnpm install @jamesgopsill/gtr-client
 ```

-You can then use in your code:
+You can then use package in your code like so (see the `examples` folder for more implementations):

 **Typescript**